tuanio/tuanio/README.md

 ## Hi, I'm Nguyễn Văn Anh Tuấn 👋🏼💪🏼

-I'm now working as a Research Intern in Institude for Infrocomm Research, A*Star Group.
+I'm now working as a Research Engineer in Institude for Infrocomm Research, A*Star Group.
 My topics are related to Speech Recognition and how to train a very robust Speech Recognition model.
 I rate myself as a hard worker.
 Welcome to my Github page!😝

 #### In 2021, my aims are: